A Phase 1 Study of COTI-2 for the Treatment of Advanced and Recurrent Gynecologic Malignancies

 Sponsor: Breast & Ovarian Cancers Moon Shot,Critical Outcome Technologies Inc. (COTI)

-Primary To evaluate the safety and tolerability of COTI-2 in patients with advanced or recurrent gynecologic and recurrent or metastatic head and neck malignancies.
-To determine the maximum tolerated dose (MTD) and recommended Phase 2 dose (RP2D) of COTI-2 for the treatment of patients with advanced or recurrent gynecologic and recurrent or metastatic head and neck malignancies.
-Secondary To evaluate the pharmacokinetics of COTI-2 at all dose levels in patients with advanced or recurrent gynecologic malignancies.
-To estimate the clinical activity of COTI-2 at all dose levels and at the RP2D in patients with advanced or recurrent gynecologic, and Head and Neck Squamous Cell Cancer (HNSCC) malignancies by response rate (Response Evaluation Criteria In Solid Tumors [RECIST] v1.1 criteria) and progression-free survival (PFS) rate at 6 months.
-To estimate the response duration for COTI-2 at all dose levels and at the RP2D in patients with advanced or recurrent gynecologic, and HNSCC malignancies.
-Exploratory To determine if baseline molecular aberrations, including p53 mutation, correlate with activity of COTI-2 in advanced or recurrent gynecologic, and HNSCC malignancies.
-To evaluate pharmacodynamic markers of COTI-2 activity at all dose levels and at the RP2D in patients with advanced or recurrent gynecologic, and HNSCC malignancies.
+Primary To evaluate the safety and tolerability of COTI-2 in patients with advanced or recurrent gynecologic malignancies and recurrent or metastatic head and neck squamous cell carcinoma (HNSCC).
+To determine the maximum tolerated dose (MTD) and recommended Phase 2 dose (RP2D) of COTI-2 for the treatment of patients with advanced or recurrent gynecologic malignancies and recurrent or metastatic HNSCC.
+Secondary To evaluate the pharmacokinetics of COTI-2 at all dose levels in patients with advanced or recurrent gynecologic malignancies and recurrent or metastatic HNSCC.
+To estimate the clinical activity of COTI-2 at all dose levels and at the RP2D in patients with advanced or recurrent gynecologic malignancies, and recurrent or metastatic HNSCC by response rate (Response Evaluation Criteria In Solid Tumors [RECIST] v1.1 criteria) and progression-free survival (PFS) rate at 6 months.
+To estimate the response duration for COTI-2 at all dose levels and at the RP2D in patients with advanced or recurrent gynecologic malignancies, and in patients with recurrent or metastatic HNSCC.
+Exploratory To determine if baseline molecular aberrations, including p53 mutation, correlate with activity of COTI-2 in advanced or recurrent gynecologic malignancies, and in patients with recurrent or metastatic HNSCC.
+To evaluate pharmacodynamic markers of COTI-2 activity at all dose levels and at the RP2D in patients with advanced or recurrent gynecologic malignancies, and in patients with recurrent or metastatic HNSCC.

 IRB Review and Approval Date: 01/22/2016